francokiid/hangman_countries/README.md

 # HANGMAN: COUNTRIES

   Hangman: Countries is a classic word game in which a player has to guess a random country one letter at a time.
 For every failed attempt, a chance is lost and a new body part is hanged, bringing the man closer to death.
+Notably, only one-letter inputs are considered as guesses.
+The program does not accept non-alphabet inputs nor repeated guesses.
   If the player guesses the country before the drawing is finished, the player wins and the man is saved; otherwise, the computer wins and the man is hanged.

-Important Notes:
+To Play the Game:
-  - To play the game, download the zip, extract the folder, and open it in your IDE.
-The module that should be run is hangman_main.py.
+  - Download the zip, extract the folder, and open it in your IDE.
-  - In the game, only one-letter inputs are considered as guesses.
-The program does not accept non-alphabet inputs nor repeated guesses.
+  - Before running the program, make sure you have downloaded the third party dependencies in requirements.txt.
+  - Run the module: hangman_main.py.

 # UML Diagram